chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 ### Technologies [BRAINSTORM]

-- A PostgreSQL instance of Amazon RDS will host all the metadata and meta-metadata about projects, submissions, datasets, and more.
+- A PostgreSQL instance of Amazon RDS will host all the metadata and meta-metadata about collections, submissions, datasets, and more.
 More details are below in the Data Model section of this document.
 - Postgres allows simplification of access control by using row level access controls that are built-in.
-- S3 will host all of the data associated with a project including matrix files, completed Terms and Conditions forms, and any other associated files when necessary.
+- S3 will host all of the data associated with a collection including matrix files, completed Terms and Conditions forms, and any other associated files when necessary.
 - APIs will be published on Amazon API Gateway and run on Amazon Lambda, making use of Chalice.
 The APIs will be defined using OpenAPI v3.0.
 - Deployment through Elastic Beanstalk to match cxg?

 ### Data Flow

-#### Inputting a New Project
+#### Inputting a New Collection

 Following the Corpora Contributor User/System flow outlined [here](https://drive.google.com/drive/folders/1tjCt-lXAceuRMUZRzCcMeCO2NjVfI6ac), the following actions will take place in the software system.

-1. Missing - Authentication for a user to be allowed to submit a new project.
+1. Missing - Authentication for a user to be allowed to submit a new collection.
-2. User chooses to add new project
+2. User chooses to add new collection
-3. API call **`POST /v1/submissions`** with a `needs_attestation` parameter `True/False` is called and a `project_uuid` is a generated project UUID.
-This action will create a new row in the Submission and Project tables that are empty and will create a new folder in the S3 bucket with the given `project_uuid`.
-If `needs_attestation` is specified as `true`, this will flip the `needs_attestation` field in the newly created rows to be true so that the project cannot be submitted without the appropriate legal files uploaded as well.
+3. API call **`POST /v1/submissions`** with a `needs_attestation` parameter `True/False` is called and a `collection_uuid` is a generated collection UUID.
+This action will create a new row in the Submission and Collection tables that are empty and will create a new folder in the S3 bucket with the given `collection_uuid`.
+If `needs_attestation` is specified as `true`, this will flip the `needs_attestation` field in the newly created rows to be true so that the collection cannot be submitted without the appropriate legal files uploaded as well.
-4. User uploads datasets that are part of the project and optionally chooses to fill out a form with required (and optional) metadata.
-If the form is not filled out, the project-level metadata will be inferred from the first uploaded dataset.
+4. User uploads datasets that are part of the collection and optionally chooses to fill out a form with required (and optional) metadata.
+If the form is not filled out, the collection-level metadata will be inferred from the first uploaded dataset.
 5. Uploading matrix files
-   1. API call **`PUT /v1/submissions/{project_uuid}/{filename}/{data_type}/data`** uploads each of the files into the S3 bucket with the folder with the given project UUID.
+   1. API call **`PUT /v1/submissions/{collection_uuid}/{filename}/{data_type}/data`** uploads each of the files into the S3 bucket with the folder with the given collection UUID.
 This will be called once per dataset.
 See the API Design below for more details.
 6. Uploading Terms and Conditions file
-   2. API call **`PUT /v1/submissions/{project_uuid}/{filename}/{data_type}/legal`** uploads the file into the S3 bucket with the folder with the given project UUID and updates the record of the submission with the S3 URI in the database.
+   2. API call **`PUT /v1/submissions/{collection_uuid}/{filename}/{data_type}/legal`** uploads the file into the S3 bucket with the folder with the given collection UUID and updates the record of the submission with the S3 URI in the database.
 See the API Design below for more details.
-7. No action is taken on the project’s metadata until the submit button is clicked.
+7. No action is taken on the collection’s metadata until the submit button is clicked.

-#### Saving a New Project
+#### Saving a New Collection

-Saving a new project represents one of three actions that can take place after “Inputting a New Project” is completed.
-Saving a project does not run any pipeline processing and simply saves any inputted project-level metadata in the Submission tables.
-A simple propagation step will be run if necessary in order to extract project-level metadata from the dataset(s) and enter it into the RDS.
-No deep validation is run (a small sanity check will be run) and the project remains private.
+Saving a new collection represents one of three actions that can take place after “Inputting a New Collection” is completed.
+Saving a collection does not run any pipeline processing and simply saves any inputted collection-level metadata in the Submission tables.
+A simple propagation step will be run if necessary in order to extract collection-level metadata from the dataset(s) and enter it into the RDS.
+No deep validation is run (a small sanity check will be run) and the collection remains private.

 1. User clicks “Save.”
-1. API call **`POST /v1/submissions/{project_uuid}/save`**.
+1. API call **`POST /v1/submissions/{collection_uuid}/save`**.

-#### Publishing a Project Privately
+#### Publishing a Collection Privately

-Publishing a project privately runs the full data processing pipeline on the given project details and datasets and delivers a URL where the submitted may view their generated project page as well as their dataset(s) in cellxgene.
+Publishing a collection privately runs the full data processing pipeline on the given collection details and datasets and delivers a URL where the submitted may view their generated collection page as well as their dataset(s) in cellxgene.
 This URL, under the hood, will point to a permanent URL but will be unindexed and obfuscated (though sharable).
-Publishing private is the second of three possible steps that can take place after “Inputting a New Project.”
+Publishing private is the second of three possible steps that can take place after “Inputting a New Collection.”
 This step is also repeatable even in the MVP to allow incremental edits.

 1. User clicks a button
-1. API call **`POST /v1/submissions/{project_uuid}/publish/private`**
+1. API call **`POST /v1/submissions/{collection_uuid}/publish/private`**
-1. Project information is pulled from the form and entered into the database (same execution as the save API call).
+1. Collection information is pulled from the form and entered into the database (same execution as the save API call).
 1. At this point, the Data Processing Pipeline will be launched with parameters set such that the resulting assets/deployments are only viewable by people who own the secret.
 The secret will be stored in the database as well.

-#### Publishing a Project Publicly
+#### Publishing a Collection Publicly

-Publishing a project publicly runs the full data processing pipeline (in a future iteration, we will check for deltas against a cache so that the processing pipeline as an optimization), and then stores public facing links that are indexed in the data portal for public consumption.
+Publishing a collection publicly runs the full data processing pipeline (in a future iteration, we will check for deltas against a cache so that the processing pipeline as an optimization), and then stores public facing links that are indexed in the data portal for public consumption.
 Under the hood, we will maintain a directory of private URLs and public URLs where the public facing URLs are the only ones that are indexed by the data portal for larger visibility (i.e. cellxgene deployments will be launchable from the data portal).

 1. User clicks a button
-1. API call **`POST /v1/submissions/{project_uuid}/publish/public`**
+1. API call **`POST /v1/submissions/{collection_uuid}/publish/public`**
-1. Project information is pulled from the form and entered into the database (same execution as the save API call).
+1. Collection information is pulled from the form and entered into the database (same execution as the save API call).
 1. At this point, the Data Processing Pipeline will be launched with parameters set such that the resulting assets/deployments are fully public.
-1. Once completed, if there is an existing row in the Project database with the same project UUID as the one that is being published, in a single transaction, the existing row will be deleted and the new row's `status` attribute will be set to `Live`.
+1. Once completed, if there is an existing row in the Collection database with the same collection UUID as the one that is being published, in a single transaction, the existing row will be deleted and the new row's `status` attribute will be set to `Live`.

-#### Deleting a Project
+#### Deleting a Collection

-For now, let's limit the deletion of projects to be an engineer/admin-only procedure.
-Can be done by calling **`DELETE /v1/submissions/{project_uuid}/{filename}`**.
+For now, let's limit the deletion of collections to be an engineer/admin-only procedure.
+Can be done by calling **`DELETE /v1/submissions/{collection_uuid}/{filename}`**.
 Individual datasets can be deleted using the same command.

 #### Microservice Deployment Replay

-Deployment replays may occur if one of the downstream portals needs to make a sweeping change that requires re-deployment of existing projects and will likely occur more often, earlier in the Corpora project.
+Deployment replays may occur if one of the downstream portals needs to make a sweeping change that requires re-deployment of existing collections and will likely occur more often, earlier in the Corpora collection.
 In this scenario, there will be no API-driven “publish” event that occurs because the user has already submitted.
-Instead a downstream service can use one of the two API calls with filters to “replay” a publish to re-deploy projects.
+Instead a downstream service can use one of the two API calls with filters to “replay” a publish to re-deploy collections.

-1. Use **`GET /v1/projects/list`** and/or **`GET /v1/projects/{project_uuid}`**
+1. Use **`GET /v1/collections/list`** and/or **`GET /v1/collections/{collection_uuid}`**

 ### Data Model